-1. Tuition and Technology Fee: To receive a refund for tuition and the technology fee during fall and spring semesters, students must drop classes within the first 10 business days of the semester.

-The tuition refund policy for the summer term allows for a refund through the first three business days of the term for six-week courses and through the first five business days of the term for eight-week courses.
+- 1. Tuition and Student Fee: To receive a refund for tuition and the student fee during fall and spring semesters, students must drop classes within the first 10 business days of the semester. - a.
+The tuition refund policy for the summer term allows for a refund through the first five business days of the term. - b.
 Financial aid may be adjusted in conjunction with changes in tuition during the drop/add period.
-Consult with the Student Financial Services Office for more details.

-2. Fees: Audit, course, directed study, laboratory, and private instruction fees are refundable only through the first 10 business days of the semester for fall and spring.
-Fingerprinting, student teaching fees, some nursing fees, and several travel course fees are nonrefundable.
-Summer laboratory fees are nonrefundable after three business days for a six-week course and after five business days for an eightweek course.
+Consult with the Student Financial Services Office for more details. - 2.
+Fees: Audit, course, directed study, laboratory, and private instruction fees are refundable only through the first 10 business days of the semester for fall and spring.
+Fingerprinting, student teaching fees, art/graphic design course fees, some nursing fees, and several travel course fees are non-refundable.
+Summer laboratory fees are non-refundable after five business days.